CGMossa/r-svn/CONSIDER.md

 - ICU could use `icu-uc`/`icu-i18n` pkg-config instead of custom link tests; also consider `icucore` shim on macOS.
 - Tcl/Tk can be resolved via pkg-config on Homebrew (`tcl`, `tk`), falling back to tclConfig.sh/tkConfig.sh only when needed.
 - Capture Homebrew pkg-config availability snapshots for the above to guide which fallbacks remain necessary.
+- If pkg-config readline remains elusive, harden the fallback to pull `-lncurses`/`-ltinfo` (or prefer a Homebrew PKG_CONFIG_PATH hint) to avoid linking against libedit.
+- Decide whether missing docs (FAQ/resources.html) should be generated or dropped from install to keep out-of-tree builds clean.